-- If you wish to use artificial milk whist you are away at work, it is wise to replace those breastfeeds gradually with a whey based artificial milk. - Substitute one feed every 4-7 days to allow your supply to gradually reduce. - You will usually need to allow 2-4 weeks to make the change.
+You will usually need to allow 2-4 weeks to make the charge.
 Many mothers manage to maintain breastfeeding at other times.
-This will provide some protection from injections
+This will provide some protection from infections.

-Plan 4 Changing over gradually to artificial milk before returning to work
+Ran 4 Changing over gradually to artificial milk before returning to work

-- ry to discuss this with your midwife/ HV/ breastfeeding supporter.
-They will be able to help you explore ways of maintaining a small amount of breastfeeding.
-This will greatly benefit you and your baby. - If you wish to change completely to artificial milk before returning to work, this may take 3-4 weeks.
-This allows your supply to gradually reduce and will prevent problems occurring such as engorgement. - It is important to choose a whey based milk, i.e. 'First Stage'.
+V you wish to change completely to artificial milk before returning to work, this may take 3-4 weeks.
+This allows your supply to gradually reduce and will prevent problems occurring such as engorgement.

+• It is important to choose a whey based milk, i.e. 'First Stage'.
 Progressing to other milks is not necessary.